List of software anti-patterns

 Anti-patterns are commonly used ways of doing software engineering that are not useful or cause more issues than they solve.
-See design patterns for the opposite.
+See software design patterns for the opposite.
 There are many diverse types of software anti-patterns.
 Some relate to software design, object-oriented programming, computer programming, methodological, configuration management, DevOps, and other aspects of software engineering.
 Several books have popularized the idea and teaching of anti-patterns.

 Anti-patterns can be found in anything that has organization, from project management to cultures, but this list focuses solely on software and computer science anti-patterns.